 In Cameroon, communities already actively participate in monitoring the evolution of natural resources, but also in the monitoring of governance relative to the management of these resources.
 In relation to their relevance and out of a concern for implementing a relevant mechanism, these roles of local communities may be extended in the REDD+ process.

-In the specific context of the MRV, local and autochthonous communities will participate with the measures to be carried out at the local level (for example through the implementation and monitoring of more permanent plots).
-These measures will serve as the basis for data feeding the national carbon accounting system.
-Local communities will also be mobilized to evaluate any changes in the allocation of land, and thus the causes of deforestation and degradation in progress in particular at the local level.
-As for civil society, and based on its knowledge of the local context of the agroecological zones, it will be present and will provide support for monitoring the register and approval of REDD+ projects/programs (see also "monitoring of emissions" in this component).
+Implementing a system capable of providing reliable data is a major challenge.
+Data collection will be participatory and will involve all stakeholders.
+In the specific context of the MRV, local and indigenous communities will participate in the measures to be carried out at the local level (for example, implementation, measure, and monitoring of permanent plots).
+These measures will supplement the data feeding the national carbon accounting system.
+Local communities will also be mobilized to evaluate any land-use changes, and thus the causes of deforestation and degradation in progress in particular at the local level.
+As for civil society, and based on its knowledge of the local context of the agroecological zones, it will be present and will provide support for monitoring the register and approval of REDD+ projects/programs (see also "monitoring of emissions" under this component).